mozilla/legal-docs/acceptable_use_policy/en-US.md

 # Conditions of Use

-You may not use any of Mozilla’s services and products to:
+You may not use any of Mozilla’s services to:

 * Do anything illegal or otherwise violate applicable law
 * Threaten, harass, or violate the privacy rights of others; send unsolicited